crawler-commons/url-frontier/client/README.md

-  GetActive    Check whether the Frontier has been paused DeleteQueue  Delete a queue from the Frontier DeleteCrawl  Delete an entire crawl from the Frontier
+  GetActive    Check whether the Frontier has been paused DeleteQueue  Delete a queue from the Frontier DeleteCrawl  Delete an entire crawl from the Frontier SetLogLevel  Change the log level of a package in the Frontier service
 ```